CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 The optimal locations of the access points should be determined by an illumination measurement.

 If external areas are supplied, external installations (antennas and, if applicable, access points) must be adequately protected against the effects of the weather, electrical discharges and unauthorized access.
-Outside of buildings, access points should be avoided.
+Outside of buildings, access points should not be attached if possible.

 #### NET.2.1.M5 Secure base configuration of access points